jeffreykola/d3-project/README.md

 Ensure that you have internet connection as the code requires some data from non-local repositories

-Ensure that you have node.js (v12.14.0) installed
+Ensure that you have the latest version of node installed onto machine

 Ensure that you have localhost port 8080 free; close programs like Skype/XAMPP